 Lodberries, Lerwick The picturesque south end of Commercial Street still has lodberries, a hotel and houses built into the sea, although when number 10 was built in 1730 it was the only house on the sea side of the street.
 The Queens Hotel (1860) incorporates Yates’ and Hay’s lodberries and the house called ‘The Lodberrie’, near Bain’s Beach, is probably the most photographed in Shetland and features in the BBC drama series Shetland.

 A walk towards the headland of the Knab leads past the Knowe, the former home of artist Fred Irvine, which has a boat for a garage roof.
 At the top of the hill, the Anderson Homes (Widows’ Homes), now converted to flats, were built in 1865 by Arthur Anderson in memory of his wife as homes to the widows of seamen.
-Lerwick’s Anderson High School is another of Anderson’s legacies, the original building being opened in 1862.
+The old Anderson High School buildings are another of Anderson’s legacies, the original building being opened in 1862.

 Passing the town cemetery the Knab footpath leads to a (free) nine-hole golf course and a skatepark.
 The viewpoint gives some fine views of Brei Wick and to the south.
 Continuing down Breiwick Road, take the footpath around the rocky coastline – looking out for seals, seabirds and waders – to emerge near Clickimin.